310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 I bet we’ll get plenty of chances to sneak away and ditch Souma-kun in there so that we can finally have our alone time together.

-*Hmm?* Why are you looking at me suspiciously~?
+*Hmm?* Why're you looking at me suspiciously~?

 Don't worry!
-I do want to try and have a date with you as much as possible, but that doesn’t mean I’m not also worried about Kanata-kun!
+I do wanna try and have a date with you as much as possible, but that doesn’t mean I’m not also worried about Kanata-kun!
 Really, I’m serious~♪

 But honestly, I feel like it’s a little too early to start saying Kanata-kun’s gone missing.